-Ulverston (about 9 miles away) is a pretty town with a brilliant selection of shops and a strong tradition of local arts and crafts.
+Ulverston (about 9 miles away) is a pretty town with a brilliant selection of independent shops and a strong tradition of local arts and crafts.

 There’s plenty to see and take part in at different times of the year.
 A selection: